-The New York City Education Bureau, which made the decision to ``prohibit access to ChatGPT from schools,'' has changed its policy and accepted generation AI
+The New York City Department of Education, which decided to 'prohibit access to ChatGPT from schools,' has changed its policy and accepted generative AI

 ChatGPT caught NYC schools off guard.
 Now, we're determined to embrace its potential. - Chalkbeat New York